 Are humans really different?
-The answer is obvious, but it’s not simple
+The answer is obvious but not simple

 “I am not an animal!”
 John Hurt, an embattled creature, declared in The Elephant Man.
 But that just begs the question: how different are we, the human animal, really?
 I mean, once you get past the arrogance?